jdpedersen1/polybar/README.md

 ## Polybar configurations I have made and/or used on my system

 - These have all been tested on my system
+- Some of the modules require one of my scripts to run
 - Please read through the configuration of each theme to verify if any of my scripts or any dependencies are needed for theme to work correctly.

 ## Polybar_1 screenshot